LingDong-/r1b/README.md

 ```

-In addition to primitives, we can also load .OBJ files to a mesh:
+In addition to primitives, we can also load .OBJ files to a mesh (Fig. 14):

 ```c